NFF in fresh FIFA World Cup scandal after bold claim by American coach, video

 The American added that corruption in Nigeria often goes unquestioned, contrasting it with practices in the United States, where transparency in sports administration is heavily scrutinised.

-Waldrum also revealed that he was restricted to working with only seven staff members, despite FIFA allowing technical teams of up to 22 personnel with bonuses funded by the organization.
+Waldrum also revealed that he was restricted to working with only seven staff members, despite FIFA allowing technical teams of up to 22 personnel with bonuses funded by the organisation.

 “I don’t even have an analyst or scout.
 Everything I have to do is on videos and what I can pick up online,” he said.